gwleuverink/bundle/docs/local-modules.md

 {: .warning }

 > Code splitting is [not supported](https://laravel-bundle.dev/caveats.html#code-splitting).
 Be careful when importing modules in your local scripts like this.
 When two script rely on the same dependency, it will be included in both bundles.
 This approach is meant to be used as a method to allow setup of more complex libraries.
 It is recommended to place business level code inside your templates instead.

-## Initable exports / components

-An alternative API is possible that would make it a bit easier to structure your code in case you need IIFE behaviour in object exports.
-This would be done by use of a `init` option on the `<x-import/>` component.

-Check out [the roadmap](https://laravel-bundle.dev/roadmap.html) to see what we've got planned for Bundle!